 Crispy Roasted Brussels Sprouts with smoky chorizo and chestnuts.
-A delicious vegetable side dish for Christmas, Thanksgiving, and even good old-fashioned roast dinners!
+A delicious vegetable side dish for Christmas and roast dinners.

-Coupled with the smoky chorizo and nutty chestnuts, you won't be able to stop eating them straight from the roasting pan!
+The smoky chorizo and nutty chestnuts complement the sprouts perfectly, making it impossible to resist eating them straight from the roasting pan.

 👩🍳 Love sprouts?
 Try my crispy air fryer Brussels Sprouts with pomegranate and chestnuts!